top of page

 • Fringe benefits tax (FBT) concession

-One of the most exciting concession changes of recent times is the small business immediate write off for assets costing less than $20,000 each.
+One of the most exciting concession changes of recent times is the small businesses' immediate write-off for assets costing less than $20,000 each.

-Small businesses can immediately deduct the business portion of most assets if they cost less than $20,000 and were purchased between 7:30pm 12 May 2015 and 30 June 2017.
+Small businesses can immediately deduct the business portion of most assets if they cost less than $20,000 and were purchased from 1 July 2023.

 This deduction can be used for each asset that costs less than $20,000, whether new or second-hand.
 The deduction is claimed through a tax return, in the year the asset was first used or installed ready for use.